LumKitty/MiLight3/README.md

 milight.zone[1].fadeoff()               # Smoothly fade out zone 1 then turn it off milight.zone[1].fadetotemp(0)           # Smoothly fade zone 1 to warm white

+milight.close()	                   # Write out the current values to the status file - must call this before
+                                   # exitting as it's used for saving bulb state information
+```
 # iBox light support
-# Same commands as above only in the form milight.ibox.off()
+Same commands as above only in the form milight.ibox.off()
-# Not all make sense (eg. saturation) and some don't even work as the documentation is wrong
+Not all make sense (eg. saturation) and some don't even work as the documentation is wrong
-# Please don't consider iBox support ready for production use!
+Please don't consider iBox support ready for production use, in fact don't use it at all!
-```